 5. Surplus labor:

-Due to impact of unemployment, there are a number of candidates ready to work and hence, the industries have enhanced choice for employment.
+Due to the impact of unemployment, there are a number of candidates ready to work and hence, the industries have enhanced choice for employment.
 They choose skilled labors with more experience.

 6. Enhanced demand for inferior goods:

-Few goods in an economy are purchased more at times of lower income for individuals and these are mentioned as inferior goods.
+Few goods in an economy are purchased more at times of lower-income for individuals and these are mentioned as inferior goods.

-During unemployment period, people switch over to purchase more of inferior goods due to low income.
+During the unemployment period, people switch over to purchase more of inferior goods due to low income.
 Inferior goods owner would have a higher profit and sales revenue.

 7. Goods and services on less demand: